coder/code-server/ci/README.md

 1. Update the version of code-server in `package.json` and push a commit
 1. CI will run and generate the `npm-package` and `release-packages` artifacts on the GH actions workflow
-1. Create a new draft release and attach all the files in `release-packages`
+1. Create a new draft release and attach all files in `release-packages`
    1. Run some basic sanity tests on one of the released packages
+1. Summarize the major changes in the release notes and link to the relevant issues.
+   1. Make sure to mention the VS Code version in the release notes
 1. Publish the release
    1. CI will automatically grab the artifacts and then
-   1. Publish the NPM package.
+      1. Publish the NPM package
-   1. Publish the AMD64 docker image.
+      1. Publish the AMD64 docker image
-   1. Publish the ARM64 docker image.
+      1. Publish the ARM64 docker image

 ## dev